newrelic-experimental/nr-account-migration/README.md

 ------------- | ------------------------------------------------------------------------------------------------------
-fromFile      | must contain alert policy names one per line sourceAccount | Account to fetch monitors from sourceApiKey  | Admin API Key for sourceAccount targetAccount | Account to migrate policies to targetApiKey  | Admin API Key for targetAccount useLocal      | By alert channels are fetched from sourceAccount.
+fromFile      | must contain alert policy names one per line sourceAccount | Account to fetch monitors from sourceApiKey  | User API Key for sourceAccount for a user with admin (or add on / custom role equivalent) access to Alerts targetAccount | Account to migrate policies to targetApiKey  | User API Key for targetAccount for a user with admin (or add on / custom role equivalent) access to Alerts useLocal      | By alert channels are fetched from sourceAccount.
 A pre-fetched copy can be used by passing this flag.

 The script migrates alert policies to target account if not present in target account.